Here at Token Metrics, we understand that our most valuable asset is you, our audience.

 One downside of owning a Ledger wallet is that it does not have an incorporated crypto exchange.
 By not having this feature, you must use another platform along with your wallet to trade your cryptocurrencies, which can be inconvenient.

 “Getting your private keys offline is important, especially if you want to hold your cryptocurrency for long periods.
-Trezor is a good cold storage option to store your private keys offline.” – Sam Monac, Head of Research, Token Metrics
+Trezor is a good cold storage option to store your private keys offline.” – Sam Monac, Chief Operating Officer, Token Metrics

 Coming in 2nd place is the original crypto hardware wallet, Trezor.
 Trezor was the first-ever commercially available bitcoin hardware wallet and is Ledger’s main competitor in the crypto wallet market.